jt-zhang/CardinalityEstimationTestbed/README.md

 - We open source [XTZX](https://cloud.tsinghua.edu.cn/f/544d200e2081484bab34/).
 We have put the data and workload for the experiment into the repositorie.
 Begin by doing a simple job on the table, removing some unused columns.
 For Forest We use ﬁrst 10 numeric attributes; For Power We used the 7 numeric attributes after the ﬁrst two attributes (date and time).
 - Remember to put the tables in their respective folders that do not contain table headers, for example: `forest_power-data-sql/no_head`, `imdbdata-num/no_head`, `xtzx-data-sql/no_head`.

+### forest&power
+- Run the `forest.sh, power.sh` in each method folder to execute the code to get the result.

 ### Imdb
 - First, the strings in the data tables should be converted to numbers.\
 `cd CardinalityEstimationTestbed/Overall/imdb`\